wonghongkeat/TGC9-FrontEnd-Assignment2/README.md

 # TGC9-FrontEnd-Assignment2

-Reactive Frontend Frameworks and RESTful API Development
+Reactive Frontend Frameworks (VueJs) and RESTful API Development

 # Shoot The Ducks
 A simple game to shoot the ducks that appear in the farm.
 This game will train the reaction and clicking accuracy of the players.
 Creating a fun and enjoyable training environment for first person shooter training.